One Step Ahead (Debbie Gibson song)

-"One Step Ahead" is the fourth single by American singer-songwriter-actress Debbie Gibson, from the her third album, Anything Is Possible (1990).
+"One Step Ahead" is the fourth single by American singer-songwriter-actress Debbie Gibson, from her third album, Anything Is Possible (1990).
 The song was written by Gibson and Lamont Dozier and produced by John "Jellybean" Benitez.
 It was remixed for both the single and maxi single by "Little" Louie Vega and Kenny "Dope" Gonzales for Masters at Work Productions, Inc.

 Although this single failed to chart on the US Billboard Hot 100, it scored on the Billboard Hot Maxi Singles and Hot Dance charts, peaking at No. 21 and No. 18, respectively.
+In the UK, as the follow-up single to "Anything Is Possible," it reached No. 80.